PetePete1984/godot-SpaceRace/README.md

 ## Some important caveats:

-- The game is incomplete as of March 2018
+- The game is incomplete as of August 2018
   - With the amount of features missing, it's not even in the typical alpha stage of development
   - There is no music.
 It's just not Ascendancy without the music..
   - There is no space travel in this space game.. yet.
 But ships can be ejected from planets, to be stuck in space forever.